pulsarf/waterfall/README.md

 This method is way harder to be set up, since you'll have to configure TTL/Hop-by-hop options for packet that will be re-sent.

+You'll have to configure --disorder_packet_ttl parameter to make it work.

+Disorder has 2 variations.

+--disorder will fragment data and send them in reverse order.
+Use it if you're dealing with UDP or TCP.

+--disorder_ttlc will segment data and set low TTL for first segment.
+Use it if you're dealing with TCP.

 Deep packet inspection will see the stream like this:
 ```
 |----------|-----------|-----------|----------|